forestgrape/coronavirus/economics.md

 #### Analyzing Fairness
 Temporarily partitioning the society into groups can help to discover unfairness in the system i.e. structural.
 The partitioning can be done for all possible features e.g. genetic, appearance, location of residence or birth, wealth, date of birth (even the month can have some relevance: statistical analyses show that the month of birth plays a role in the success for a professional team sports career: the ones being the oldest in the sport-year seem to have slightly better chances.
 Well there are more important things to tackle.)
 The partitioning is only temporarily for analyses, we live together not separated.

+#### Situations to Improve
 In many parts of todays world:
 * The opportunities children will have in their future life depend largely on the wealth and social status of their parents.
 Especially in countries where high quality education is difficult to access => providing universal access to high quality education at different stages of the life
 * The opportunities in the economic life depend to a large extent on streamlined CVs from well known institutions (e.g. companies, universities) and available capital.
 Especially in countries where the economy is dominated by large conventional companies => Flexible work-schemes, agile economies & highlighting the benefits of different backgrounds and experiences.
 When providing services or goods for the society (groups) it is beneficial to have people with experiences reflecting the society (groups).

   > When having children, traditionally women prioritize education and men prioritize work.
-I think for both, the children should be the priority.
+I think both should be able to focus on education.
 The economy should be designed so that work goes well along the prioritized education.
 Education is team work and alternating or smooth switching likely work to my guessing - I'll have to ask around, since I don't know.
+Inline with the principle everyone choosing the way of life, the economical system should also allow the other options: one parent focus on education or both focus on work.
+The latter is enabled by good extern child support.

   > Educating can be as instructive as working in a large company, one learns to manage, to teach, setting priorities etc. .
-In the long run all benefit.
+In the long run all can benefit.

   > Teaching (across all age groups and from elementary to academics) I consider as very instructive and it shaped/s my thinking.